List of unproduced 20th Century Fox projects based on Marvel Comics: Powers

 In 2009, Brian Michael Bendis confirmed plans to develop a Powers television show on FX as well as his involvement as the writer of the pilot for the show.
 In February 2011, a greenlit pilot of the show scripted by Charles H. Eglee was announced as a co-production by Sony Pictures Television and FX Networks.
 Charles S. Dutton became the first cast member in May when he signed on to play Captain Cross.
 In June, filming in Chicago was scheduled to start within a few weeks.
 The following week, Lucy Punch was cast as Deena Pilgrim.
 Katee Sackhoff had campaigned for the part.
 Although FX was rumored to be courting Kyle Chandler for the part of Walker, Jason Patric was cast in the part.
 Later in June, Carly Foulkes was cast as RetroGirl and Bailee Madison was cast as Calista.
 Filming began in Chicago in early July and ended in early August.
 That November, FX announced that it would reshoot the Powers pilot.
 Bendis tweeted at the time that the reshoots were planned for January and were are all about tone and clarity.
 In April 2012, more scripts were ordered and writing continued, but more reshoots and recasting were being discussed by the network.
 Work on this project halted, when in March 2014, Powers was revealed to become the first original television series from the PlayStation Network, with a different cast and writers.
 The new series premiered on March 10, 2015.

 Punisher

 In October 2011, FOX was developing The Punisher as an hour long TV series.
 The project was eventually cancelled in May 2012.
 A different series centered around the Punisher was released onto Netflix in 2017.

 Thor

 There was another attempt at an animated Thor TV series in 2000 for FOX.
-Since then, there has been no further development.